lyteword/kjv/1-chronicles/chapter-14.md

 <sup>7</sup> And Elishama, and Beeliada, and Eliphalet.

 <sup>8</sup> ¶ And when the Philistines heard that David was anointed king over all Israel, all the Philistines went up to seek David.
-And David heard of it, and went out against them.
+And David heard *of it*, and went out against them.

 <sup>9</sup> And the Philistines came and spread themselves in the valley of Rephaim.